 HiPKI RCA provides the OCSP responses, complying with RFC 6960 and RFC 5019, by OCSP responders.
-HiPKI RCA uses the private signing key to issue the OCSP responder certificates with RSA 2048 w/SHA- 256 for the relying parties to verify the digital signature of the OCSP responses and confirm the integrity and reliability of the information source.
+HiPKI RCA uses the private signing key to issue the OCSP responder certificates with the security strength at least RSA 2048 w/SHA-256 with which the relying parties can verify the digital signature of the OCSP responses and confirm the integrity and reliability of the information sources.
 The certificates of the OCSP responders shall include the extension "id-pkix-ocsp-nocheck" meeting the specification of RFC 6960.